nadermohamed98/4Sale-International/README.md

 ## Run the application

-Please run "php artisan forSaleInter:install-project" command and every thing will be Done :)
+Please run "composer install" then "php artisan forSaleInter:install-project" command and every thing will be Done :)